zachsain/phase-1-project/README.md

     - Once a user clicks that image renderLibraryCard is then called with the argument of the drink that was clicked.

 * The renderLibraryCard Function
-    - The renderLibrary Function does the exact ssame thing and the searchAndRender function with some small tweaks.
+    - The renderLibrary Function does the exact same thing and the searchAndRender function with some small tweaks.
     - In renders a bigger card in the middle of the page with the drinks. name, ingrediants, and the ability to remove that drink from the library,